Sonic X: North America

-4Kids Entertainment handled the show's American localization.
+The show's American localization was handled by 4Kids Productions, and distributed by 20th Television.
 The episodes were heavily edited for content and length; 4Kids has been described by Destructoid as being "infamous" among anime fans for this type of overzealous editing.
 4Kids removed alcohol consumption, coarse language, instances of breaking the fourth wall, and numerous sexual scenes.
 Unlike some other series that 4Kids translated around the early to mid 2000s, such as Kirby: Right Back at Ya!, Sonic X suffered no full episodes being cut.
 Producer Michael Haigney personally disliked realistic violence in children's programs, but had not intended to make massive changes himself.
 Instead, he was bound by Fox Broadcasting Company's strict guidelines, which forbid content such as smoking and strong violence.
 In 2006, near the end of the show's American production, Haigney stated in an interview that he had never played a Sonic game, read the comics, or watched any of the previous Sonic animated series.

 4Kids found new voice actors rather than using those from the games.
 4Kids president Norman J. Grossfeld invited Jason Griffith and Mike Pollock to audition for Sonic and Eggman, having known them from their work on Ultimate Muscle and Kirby: Right Back at Ya! and chose him for his yelling and pitch-wavering talents; Pollock and Griffith also voiced Ella and Shadow.
 4Kids allowed Pollock to make minor alterations to the dialogue when lines "[didn't] work for some reason."
 He recalled being given only short samples of Eggman's voice from the games—he was not told specifically which game—and brief descriptions of his characters' roles.
 The rest of the cast assumed their characters' voice roles after their auditions.
 Beginning with Shadow the Hedgehog, the cast of Sonic X would assume their respective voice roles in all Sonic games released between 2005 and 2010, at which point all the roles were recast with the exception of Mike Pollock as Eggman.